The Pathway Widens

 one of the chief directors.”

-E. F. Bozman was one of the editors of the
+E. F. Bozman was an editor of the Everyman Encyclopedia.

 by Charles Dickens - one of the earliest members